caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/02-lesson.md

 ## SLIDE 24
 **Feature Prioritization** - The Feature Prioritization Matrix

-Feature prioritization is how designers decide what features or experiences stay and what gets cut or postponed.
+Feature prioritization is how teams decide what features or experiences stay and what gets cut or postponed.
 It's the process of deciding what should be built when, based on what will bring most value to the user and what is feasible.

 Almost always, the priority is based on what will bring the most value to the user, as well as what is financially feasible.
 Features are expensive (hence tech salaries).